Secret Garden Party

 In March 2017, it was announced that the 2017 edition would be the last.

-Over its initial 15 year run, The Secret Garden Party won the UK Festival Award for Best Small-Sized Festival in 2005 and 2008, and then Award for Best Medium-Sized Festival in 2011.
-It also won the Act of Independence award from the Association of Independent Festivals (AIF) for its work with The LOOP that tests drugs on site during the event, a practice which has now been adopted by other UK festivals.
+During its initial 15-year run, The Secret Garden Party won the UK Festival Award for Best Small-Sized Festival in 2005 and 2008, and then the Award for Best Medium-Sized Festival in 2011.
+It also won the Act of Independence award from the Association of Independent Festivals (AIF) for its work with The Loop, a harm reduction charity that tested drugs on site during the event.
+This practice has now been adopted by some other UK festivals.

 In August 2021, it was announced that after a five-year hiatus, the Secret Garden Party would return in summer 2022.
-On relaunching, 20,000 tickets were placed on sale which sold out in under 20 minutes via a registration process that featured a questionnaire.
-The event will take place from 21st to 24th July 2022 in Cambridgeshire, with a line-up to be announced each day of the festival.
+On relaunching, 20,000 tickets were placed on sale and sold out in under 20 minutes via a registration process that featured a questionnaire.
+The event took place from 21 to 24 July 2022 in Cambridgeshire, with the line-up announced each day of the festival.